djccs/homework/README.md

 ● POST /login
 - Verify user can login with valid credentials
 - Verify user cannot login with invalid credetials
-- Verifies redirect
+- Verifies redirect for both valid and invalid login
 - Verify token session timeout
 - Verify error code and message for invalid login
+- Verify double login
+- Verifies that if email does not exist, there is a field that indicates that status , so a new call can be made to POST/signup.

 ● POST /signup:
-- Verify user is created wth valid values
+- Verify user is created with valid values
-- Verify new user can login
+- Verify that new user can login
 - Verified user is not created if already exists
-- Verify endpoint returns error if there is a  missing mandatory field.
+- Verify endpoint returns error if there is a  missing mandatory field or invalid data
 - Verify response message for each missing mandatory field
 - Verify user is not created with invalid data

 ● POST /password/reset
-- Verify Forgot Password flow
+- Verify Forgot Password flow according to specs.
 - Verify user can login after password change
 - Verify user cannot login wth old password
+- Verify multiple password resent attempts
+- Verifies form data permutations: Invalid email, invalid pass, blank.

 PUBLIC: